Molka

-Molka (몰카, /ko/, lit. 'hidden camera') is the Korean term for hidden cameras or miniature spy cameras secretly and illegally installed, often in order to capture voyeuristic images and videos.
+Molka (몰카, /ko/) is the Korean term for hidden cameras or miniature spy cameras secretly and illegally installed, often in order to capture voyeuristic images and videos.
 Molka is an abbreviation of mollae-kamera (몰래카메라), which means "sneaky camera".
 The expression originated from the homonymous title of a Korean prank TV show, which existed from March 1991 to November 1992.
 This makes the term denote prank and spy camera at the same time.

 'Molka' can refer to both the actual cameras as well as the footage later posted online.
-Molka crimes have become a prominent point of feminist protest and #MeToo in South Korea.In June 2021, the Human Rights Watch named South Korea for leading in spycam usage for digital sex crimes.
+Molka crimes have become a prominent point of feminist protest and #MeToo in South Korea.

-Caution: Differences in the scope of punishment

-In most other countries, the definition of sexual crimes committed through creepshots or secret filming by the law is narrower than in South Korea.
-For example, in most other countries, the category of creepshot or secret filming considered a sexual crime is limited to filming of under a skirt (also called upskirt) in public places, filming underwear body or nude body without their consent, filming sexual intercourse or non-penetrative sexual intercourse without their consent.
-Punishment for secret filming or creepshot in public places is limited to filming under a skirt, and the remaining types of secret filming are mainly focused on secret filming in private spaces (e.g. bathroom, bedroom, house, etc.).
-In other words, filming of others in swimsuits at the beach or water park without their consent, or filming of the back of fully clothed women on the street without their consent (even for sexual purpose) are not punishable because they are in public places and there is no reasonable expectation of privacy.